 Jñasya bhāti sadā vyoma nistattvo llekha pūrvavat, sadvastvapi vibhā tyasya nicchidratva puraḥ saram (75).
 People with wisdom and insight, who are called jnasya, can see right in front of them the pervasion of Universal Existence behind all things.
 Just as we can see light spread out everywhere when the sun shines, the jivanmukta purusha, the great realised soul, can actually, visibly, see God pervading all things.
 There is no necessity to argue about the existence of God.
 There is no necessity to go on investigating into the nature of Existence as different from space.
-The knower, jnani purusha, directly beholds Pure Existence as an inundating Universality, and he will not see space at all.
-He will see light and radiance flooding itself everywhere, and never see dimension, distance, etc.
+The knower, the jnani purusha, directly beholds Pure Existence as an inundating universality, and he will not see space at all.
+He will see light and radiance flooding everywhere, and never see dimension, distance, etc.

 There is no distance between things.
 Millions and millions of light years do not make any difference to Pure Existence, which connects all things together.
 In one second we can contact even the stars, though they may appear to be so far away, physically speaking.
 Physical distance is only an illusion created by the so-called dimension called space.
-So we must go deep into this matter and not get caught up in the illusion of there being such things called dimension and distance, which really are not there.
+So we must go deep into this matter, and not get caught up in the illusion of there being such things called dimension and distance, which really are not there.

 Evamākāśa mithyātve sat sat yatve ca vāsite, nyāye nānena vāyvādeḥ sadvastu pravi vicyatām (77).
-Having finally ascertained the non-existence of space by this yukti or logic and investigating method, we have to apply this very same investigation, this method of argument, to arguing the other elements like vayu, air, fire, water, earth, etc. These solid elements, which are before us and seem to be threatening and frightening us every moment, really do not exist, and are like a lion made of sugar which is terrifying us with its long teeth and claws made of sugar.
-So is this terrific world of earth, water, fire, air and ether appearing to be solid and existing in front of us, contacting us.
-Really we are not contacting any one of these things.
+Having finally ascertained the non-existence of space by this yukti or logic and investigating method, we have to apply this very same investigation, this method of argument, to arguing the other elements such as air, fire, water and earth.
+These solid elements which are before us, and seem to be threatening and frightening us every moment, really do not exist.
+Just as a lion made of sugar appears terrifying with its long teeth and claws made of sugar, this terrific world of earth, water, fire, air and ether appears to be very solidly existing in front of us, contacting us.
+Really, we are not contacting any one of these things.
 We are contacting Pure Existence even when we are contacting the earth.

 When we worship the five elements or worship anything whatsoever as a divinity, and prostrate ourselves before an asvattha tree or a holy stone or a temple or anything whatsoever which we regard as sacred, actually what is intended behind this religious instruction is that we are prostrating ourselves before the substance of that form before which we actually offer our prostrations.
-We do not worship idols, just as we do not take into consideration the lion aspect of sugar.
+We do not worship idols, just as we do not take into consideration the elephant aspect of sugar.
 It is only the sugar aspect that we are taking into consideration.